Bodrum Travel Report 2025: Sights, Hotels & Insider Tips

 Bodrum Sights — Castle, Old Town & a Wonder of the World

-The City of Bodrum It surprises with its blend of ancient heritage and modern lifestyle.
+The city of Bodrum itself surprises with a blend of ancient heritage and modern lifestyle.
 Those who only see the hotel are missing half the story.

 Bodrum Castle & Museum of Underwater Archaeology

-Inside the castle houses the Museum of Underwater Archaeology — one of the best of its kind in the world.
-It exhibits finds from ancient shipwrecks recovered off the Turkish coast, including the Uluburun wreck (14th century BC).
-A must-see for history buffs, but also for those who simply want to take beautiful photos: The Crusader chapel, the towers (one for each European nation) and the treasury are photogenic from every angle.
+Inside, the castle houses the Museum of Underwater Archaeology—one of the best of its kind in the world.
+It displays artifacts recovered from ancient shipwrecks off the Turkish coast, including the Uluburun wreck (14th century BC).
+A must-see for history buffs, but even those simply looking to take beautiful photos will find plenty to enjoy: the Crusader chapel, the towers (one for each European nation), and the treasury are photogenic from every angle.

 Mausoleum at Halicarnassus — one of the Seven Wonders of the World

-The Mausoleum of Halicarnassus was one of the Seven Wonders of the Ancient World — a monumental tomb for the Persian satrap Mausolus, built around 350 BC.
-Today, only foundation remains are left (an earthquake in the 13th century destroyed the structure; the stones, as mentioned, were moved to the castle).
+The Mausoleum at Halicarnassus was one of the Seven Wonders of the Ancient World—a monumental tomb for the Persian satrap Mausolus, built around 350 BC.
+Today, only the foundations remain (an earthquake in the 13th century destroyed the structure, and the stones, as mentioned, were moved to the castle).
 Admittedly, the ruins are modest.
 But the historical significance is enormous, and the small adjacent museum vividly explains the reconstruction.

 Bodrum Old Town & the Bazaar

-The Bodrum Old Town Around Cumhuriyet Caddesi ("Bar Street"), the city's vibrant heart is at night: live music, rooftop bars, and open restaurants with sea views until the early hours.
-During the day, the Bazaar — a labyrinth of spice merchants, leather goods, hand-painted ceramics and carpets.
-Action is a duty and is part of the culture — starting prices are often twice as high as the fair price.
+Bodrum's old town, centered around Cumhuriyet Caddesi ("Bar Street"), is the vibrant heart of the city in the evenings: live music, rooftop bars, and open-air restaurants with sea views that stay open until the early hours.
+During the day, the bazaar dominates—a labyrinth of spice merchants, leather goods vendors, hand-painted ceramics, and carpets.
+Haggling is expected and part of the culture—starting prices are often twice the fair price.

 An authentic detail: The whitewashed houses with blue shutters have a distinctly Greek feel, and not by chance.
 Bodrum belonged to the Greek cultural sphere for centuries, and until the population exchange of 1923, more Greeks than Turks lived here.
 This influence is still evident in the architecture today.